treee111/wahooMapsCreator/README.md

 A detailled description of the usage is documented [:computer: here](docs/USAGE.md#usage-of-wahoomapscreator)

 ## (Optional) Preview your generated maps with cruiser
-Preview the generated maps on your computer before copying to your Wahoo device [:computer:](USAGE_CRUISER.md#usage-of-cruiser).
+Preview the generated maps on your computer before copying to your Wahoo device [:computer: here](docs/USAGE_CRUISER.md#usage-of-cruiser)

 ## Copy the map-files to your device
 When file-creation is finished, copy the maps files to your Wahoo device.